Currently only accepting applicants for Wild Wonders first grade and Wild Wonders second grade, all other camps are full!

 Welcome to the wild world of wonder!
 Little ones are filled with such excitement about the natural world, and they carry with them a spirit of discovery!
 This camp is designed with this sense of discovery and excitement in mind.
 Campers will spend time learning and exploring the natural world through adventure hikes, nature games, crafts, and plenty of hands-on exploration activities related to plants, animals, geology, and beginning wilderness awareness.

 Dig in the dirt, investigate interesting places, spy on bugs, crawl through grass, open your eyes, venture forth, explore the water, and rediscover roots.
 Campers will spend each week learning and exploring the beauty and diversity of our natural world.
 Topics vary each week, but all provide a general ecology focus.
 Students will hike, canoe, play adventure games, and explore the natural areas of northeast Iowa!

-For students entering 5th and 6th grade, there will be an optional camp out on Thursday night.
+For students entering 5th and 6th grade, there will be an optional camp out.

 Shelter, water, food, fire and fun!
 Learn basic survival techniques, wilderness awareness, and try your hand at staying in the wild.
 Students will learn how to make natural cordage, build primitive shelters, find “wild” food, and build primitive fires.
 Learn how survival teaches us about our connection to the earth.
 Camp includes a Thursday overnight camp out.
 Limited enrollment of 14 campers.

 Outdoor recreation is a fantastic way to connect to nature, a great form of exercise, and a whole lot of fun!
 This camp will explore all sorts of outdoor recreation options, ranging from biking, geocaching, fishing, canoeing, hiking, birding and more!
 Campers will develop skills and discovery hobbies they can use throughout their whole lives, and will have a blast doing it.
 Thursday night, camp-out.